 Maya-Leigh Rosenwasser is a performer, improviser and composer, specialising in performing and composing new works for piano (solo and chamber), live electronics and multi-disciplinary ensembles.
 She has participated in numerous venues and events across Europe such as Greyfriarks Kirk (Edinburgh), Royal Conservatoire of Scotland’s Piano Festival 2016-2018, soloist with St Bartholomew’s Chamber Orchestra (London), Tanthem Live (immersive & improvised theatre, London), solo performance to the ambassador of the EU (Brussels), Bozsok Music Festival (Budapest) and in the Steinway Gallery (Cyprus) where she was also featured on national radio.
-Maya-Leigh is one of the founding members of Equinox & THIS THUS, two multi-disciplinary improvisational ensembles, and New Woods Collective, a wind trio specialising in specially commissioned repertoire for bass Clarinet, flute/piccolo, piano and electronics.
+Maya-Leigh is one of the founding members of Equinox, a multi-disciplinary improvisational ensemble, and New Woods Collective, a wind trio specialising in specially commissioned repertoire for bass Clarinet, flute/piccolo, piano and electronics.

 Maya-Leigh studied under Jonathan Plowright at the Royal Conservatoire of Scotland for her undergraduate degree.
-Currently, she is a Leverhulme Trust scholar, undertaking her second year of Masters in Contemporary Piano Performance at Trinity Laban Conservatoire of Music and Dance, under the tutelage of Rolf Hind and Douglas Finch.
-Maya-Leigh is heavily involved in the contemporary piano department at Trinity, having participated in masterclasses with Megumi Masaki, Ikuko Inoguchi and Pascal Roge, showcasing not only 20th century repertoire, but also newly commissioned works written for her and her own improvisation-based composition ‘Landlines’.
-She took a prominent part in the 2019 New Lights Piano Festival, showcasing 20th century repertoire, free improvisation and works to fixed media.
-She has also been invited to play with Trinity’s Contemporary Music Group, premiering works by Trinity’s tutors.
-During the summer of 2020, she has been invited by Megumi Masaki to perform in Casalmaggiore’s Contemporary Music Festival as well as the European Clarinet Festival 2020, where she will be performing works from her debut album with her trio, New Woods Collective.
+In her postgraduate degree, she was a Leverhulme Trust scholar, graduating with a distinction in Contemporary Piano Performance at Trinity Laban Conservatoire of Music and Dance, under the tutelage of Rolf Hind and Douglas Finch.
+During this time, Maya-Leigh was heavily involved in the contemporary piano department at Trinity, having participated in masterclasses with Megumi Masaki, Ikuko Inoguchi and Pascal Roge, showcasing not only 20th century repertoire, but also newly commissioned works written for her and her own improvisation-based composition ‘Landlines’.
+She took a prominent part in the 2019 New Lights Piano Festival and was the curator of the following festival in 2020, showcasing 20th century repertoire, free improvisation and works for fixed media and movement.
+Maya has recently started her doctoral research at Trinity Laban and City University with Dr Sophie Fuller, Dr Guy Harries and Rolf Hind as her supervisors.

 Maya-Leigh is also dedicated to providing outstanding education to people of all ages and abilities.
 She is a private piano teaching with students ranging from aged 4 to adults!
 She regularly leads improvisation & composition classes and workshops in and around London.
 For more enquires contact Maya-Leigh via email or any of her social media platforms.